Abstract

 Topological Layer — Abstract 4D Scene Graph

 The object map is abstracted into a scene graph G = (V, Es, Et) with spatial edges (geometric predicates: on, beside, under) and temporal edges (object trajectory history).
-The graph is serialized as structured text for compositional VLM queries over object semantics, spatial relations, and temporal history.
+The graph is serialized as structured text for compositional VLM queries over object semantics, spatial relations, and history.

 Results